 Why carrots are good for you

 My Grandad (who was a greengrocer) always used to say to me that carrots would make my hair curl.
-I think we can safely say that that isn't the case if you look at Little S's hair in the photo below.
-Not a curl in sight!

-While they might not make your hair curl carrots are full of fibre, vitamins, minerals and vitamin A and E.
+But while they might not make your hair curl carrots are full of fibre, vitamins, minerals and vitamin A and E.

 Parsnips on the other hand are a good source of vitamin C, folate and fibre and a top source of potassium.